TonyHongtaoWu/CineVision/README.md

-The code and demo are expected to be open source before the conference date.
+The code and demo are expected to be released before the conference